grontis/ed2-handForceController/README.md

 readings - array containing sensor readings

+#### Properties

+IsConnected - Gets the boolean value of whether the serial port is open and connected for the device.

+PortNames - Gets the array of string values for all available port names.

 #### Methods:
-GetSensorValue(int sensorId) - returns sensor reading from given sensor number
+GetSensorValue(int sensorId) - returns sensor reading from given sensor number.

-PrintReadings() - Debugging method used to print array of readings
+PrintReadings() - Debugging method used to print array of readings.

+ClosePort() - Closes the connection to the serial port for the device.

 ##### Example use
 ```